georgebaris/advanced_db_project/README.md

 This repository is for the semester project of the course "Advanced Topics in Database Systems" of 9<sup>th</sup>
  semester.

 ---

+**Project Summary**

+This semester project leverages Apache Spark and Hadoop to process and analyze large-scale crime and socioeconomic datasets from Los Angeles (2010–2023).
+It showcases distributed data processing, query optimization, and spatial analysis using Spark DataFrame, SQL, and RDD APIs.
+All code, setup instructions, and results are provided in this repo.

+---
 **Contributors**: